 B2B marketing is now taking centre stage with manufacturers looking to sell directly from their own websites as opposed to through distributors.

-Here we look to shed light on the current trends in B2B marketing with these 18 unique stats - updated for 2020.
+Here we look to shed light on the current trends in B2B marketing with these 18 unique stats.